London Film and Comic Con: Comic Zone

-LFCC dedicated area for members of the public to meet and engage with comic creators.
-The Comic Zone also holds specialist talks from comic creators as well as smaller symposiums, designed to act as masterclasses for creators exhibiting in Artist's alley.
+This is an LFCC dedicated area for members of the public to meet and engage with comic creators.
+The Comic Zone also holds specialist talks from comic creators as well as smaller symposiums, designed to act as masterclasses for creators exhibiting in Artists Alley.

-In 2023 it was announced that the Comic Zone, usually two sections, Artists Alley and the Guest Area would be combined under one team, with returning Comic Zone organiser Tony Lee, who'd run the zone from 2017-2021, working with a specially picked working group on guests announcements, panels, a symposium series for exhibitors and a new Hall of fame awards.
+In 2023, it was announced that the Comic Zone, usually composed of two sections, Artists Alley and the Guest Area, would be combined under one team, with returning Comic Zone organiser Tony Lee, who ran the zone from 2017-2021, working with a specially picked working group on guest announcements, panels, a symposium series for exhibitors and a new Hall of Fame awards.